-- 1. The College Registrar and Deputy Registrar meet regularly with the Co-Ordinators of social service work programs in Ontario and may discuss issues related to registration in the College. - 2.
+- 1. The College Registrar and Deputy Registrar meet regularly with the Deans and Directors of social work programs in Ontario and may discuss issues related to registration in the College. - 2.
 College staff respond to e-mail, fax and telephone inquiries daily.
-This includes mailing copies of the Registration Regulation and registration policies and mailing application packages.
+This includes mailing copies of the Registration Regulation and registration policies or mailing application packages.

-Staff "Contact Information" is posted on the website.
-There are two additional e-mail addresses for inquiries: "registration @" and "info @".
+Staff "Contact Information" is on the website, and there are two e-mail addresses for: "registration @" and "info @".
 Registration staff also meet with individuals at the College.